Natsuki Deguchi: Career

 The Promised Neverland.
 On July 22, 2022, with the summer issue of Seventeen released, after four years, she "graduated" from being their exclusive model.
 On September 16 of the same year, she made another appearance in the movie Silent Parade, playing the role of Natsumi Namiki.
 She then became an exclusive model for women's fashion magazine Non-no for the December issue which was released on October 20.

 She co-starred with Nana Mori in the original drama The Makanai: Cooking for the Maiko House scheduled to be released on Netflix on January 13, 2023, Deguchi plays the role of Sumire, marking her first lead role in a drama.
 Her first photo book entitled liberte was released on March 24, 2023.
+In the same year, she was also cast as the lead role of Futaba Yoshioka in the two-season live action television adaptation of the shōjo manga Blue Spring Ride.

+In May 2025, Deguchi starred in the film I Have a S/e/c/r/e/t/.
+Then, in 2026, she reprised the role of Futaba Yoshioka – a character from her earlier work – in the second season of the television adaptation of the manga Strobe Edge.